Doctor of Philosophy Communication

 - The student should be in the final year of dissertation research.

 When all research tools have been completed and all other course work has been completed, the prospective Ph.D. candidate should file in the Graduate College a completed Application for General Examination for the Doctor’s Degree.
-Application forms are available online at http://gradweb.ou.edu/docs/forms/doctoral/doctoralforms.htm, and must be turned in two weeks prior to the start of the exam.
+Application forms are available online at http://gradweb.ou.edu/docs/forms/doctoral/doctoralforms.htm, and must be turned submitted no later than the end of the second week of the semester in which the exam will be taken.
 All members of the student’s doctoral committee must sign the form.
 Failure to have authorization prior to the exam will require the exam to be repeated.
 Individuals must complete both the written and oral exam in the semester in which it is authorized.

 No Ph.D. general exam may be taken until all “I” (incomplete) grades have been resolved.
 The exam may not be scheduled during final examination periods or when the doctoral committee cannot be assembled.
 Most faculty members are on 9-month appointments; therefore, summer examinations will not be scheduled.
 The student must be enrolled in at least two hours of graduate credit during the semester he or she takes the exam.